-In the event of the headteacher being absent the deputy headteacher is Mrs Whelerton.
+In the event of the headteacher being absent the next senior DSL is Mrs Whelerton, Mrs Luck, Miss Land and Mrs Myton.

 In cases of allegations hitting the above LADO criteria

 The head teacher should NOT carry out any investigation, other than the initial basic fact find, until consultation with the LADO.
 Full and accurate records will be made at every stage alongside HR processes.